libhal/SJSU-Dev2/documentation/contributing/level_guide/L0_platform.md

 PROVIDE(heap_end = __RAM_TOP);
 ```

-The best option is to choose a defined region of ram just for heap such
+If possible the best option is to choose a defined region of ram just for heap
-that the stack pointer and heap pointer never cross each other.
-The
+such that the stack pointer and heap pointer never cross each other.
+The LPC40xx
-LPC40xx boards, has 96kB ram with 64kB used for RAM1 and 32kB for RAM2.
+boards, has 96kB ram with 64kB used for RAM1 and 32kB for RAM2.
+RAM1 and RAM2
-RAM1 and RAM2 are not contiguous blocks of ram in LPC40xx, so RAM1 is
+are not contiguous blocks of ram in LPC40xx, so RAM1 is used for `.data`, `.bss`
-used for `.data`, `.bss` and stack, where RAM2 is defined just for heap
+and stack, where RAM2 is defined just for heap memory.
-memory.

 ## Startup